The Essential Eloqua Marketing Campaign Checklist

 • Adjust your campaign goal to get more insights: Instead of a direct sales call to action, make a content offer to your prospects.
 For example, you might offer a webinar aimed at an executive audience (e.g., “What CFOs Need to Know About Presenting to The Board”).
 Based on who responds to the offer, you will have a higher degree of confidence about which of your contacts fits an executive profile.
 The registration data will also help enrich your contact data.

-Step 7: Check Privacy and Compliance Requirements
+Step 7: Check Privacy & Compliance Requirements

 Businesses must consider how to address privacy and compliance regulations.
 Depending on where you do business, you may be subject to GDPR or other privacy laws.
 Any campaign should ensure you comply with the appropriate privacy and data regulations.